RespiradorHacker/OpenLung/README.md

 - Spec a good low amperage, high torque DC motor
 - Design or find and H Bridge rectifier circuit
 - Spec an interface (LCD and Buttons)
 - Spec feedback sensors for PEEP, low voltage, high and low pressure events.
+Hi guys.
+I'm a physician and create new medical devices like robotics/prosthetic limbs.
+I was asked to share some thoughts on this project.
+It's great to see such an interest in helping!
 - Outline interface visually

+("I recommend adding a sensor between the bag and the tube leading to the patient that can measure the volume of air passing with each breath and the pressure left inside the bag.
+That way you can control Tidal volume and PEEP.
+Unlike the Rice teams version it should not have the "adult, child, fast slow, etc" settings.
+As physicians we need very accurate control of these settings." -Jeff Ebin)

 Here are links to information found: